wachaon/wes/docs/README.en.md

 ### *console.debug*

-Output to the console only if the `--debug` option is enabled.
+Output to the console only if `--debug` option is enabled.

 ### *console.error*